 Senior Master and Bosun

 Tim (aka Sticke) is Bay of Islands born and bred having lived most of his life in Russell Kororareka.
 Educated at Bay College his career has involved being a Department of Conservation ranger, pest trapper, driving the White Ferry Waimarie, and many other varied activities.
 He is a keen surfer and often found at beach when the waves are up.
 He has been with the Trust for four years and has taken on the role of Bosun, looking after the ship’s maintenance needs.

-Eloise is our newest deckhand, joining the Trust in November 2016.
-She attended Whangarei Girls High School and first came on board in 2009 on a Youth Development Voyage, and then again in 2010.
-Her experience during the voyage led her to think about a future career in outdoor education, and she attended Ara Polytechnic in Canterbury where she completed her Batchelor of Sustainability and Outdoor Education.
-As a former trainee herself, she is looking forward to being part of assisting other young people fulfill their potential on our youth development voyages.
+Eloise joined the Trust in November 2016 as a deckhand.
+She first came on board in 2009 on a Youth Development Voyage, and then again in 2010.
+Her experience during the voyage led her to think about a future career in outdoor education, and she attended Ara Polytechnic in Canterbury where she completed her Bachelor of Sustainability and Outdoor Education.
+Eloise has since moved on to acquire her STCW certificate to work on yachts internationally, but on occasion still does relief work aboard the Tucker.